AS FAR: Managers

+Departments of AS FAR

 Supporters

-ASFAR has the largest number of supporters of any team in Morocco the greater the focus of fans are in The region Rabat-Salé-Kénitra, It has a population of 4,580,866.
+ASFAR has the largest number of supporters of any team in Morocco.
+The greater focus of fans are in the region Rabat-Salé-Kénitra.
+It has a population of 4,580,866.
 Also, the club has an important fan base inside the country, where several towns are renowned for counting vast majorities of ASFAR supporters, and outside the borders, among Moroccan emigrants.

-The ASFAR Ultras movement began in 2005, when the bases of Ultras Askary Rabat (UAR), And The second group Black Army (BA) was created in 2006, Their sanctuary is the southern Included of the Prince Moulay Abdellah Stadium.
+The ASFAR Ultras movement began in 2005, with Ultras Askary Rabat (UAR05) being the first Group Ultra in Morocco, and Black Army (BA06) being the second Group Ultra and it was created in 2006.
+Their sanctuary is the southern Included of the Prince Moulay Abdellah Stadium.